mmuratarat/mmuratarat.github.io/_pages/faq.md

 68. [A system is guaranteed to fail 10% of a time within any given hour, what's the failure rate after two hours ? after n-hours?](#a-system-is-guaranteed-to-fail-10-of-a-time-within-any-given-hour-whats-the-failure-rate-after-two-hours--after-n-hours)
 69. [What is analysis of variance (ANOVA)?](#what-is-analysis-of-variance-anova)
 70. [What is analysis of covariance (ANCOVA)?](#what-is-analysis-of-covariance-ancova)
+70. What is Homogeneity of Variances?
+When and how should we check it?
 71. [How to determine sample size?](#how-to-determine-sample-size)
 72. [What are the sampling strategies?](#what-are-the-sampling-strategies)
 73. When is a biased estimator preferable to unbiased one?